List of The Young and the Restless characters introduced in 2012: Mason Wilder

-Mason Wilder first appeared on December 12, 2012, as the nephew of Sarge Wilder (Darnell Williams).
+Mason Wilder, played by Lamon Archey, first appeared on December 12, 2012, as the nephew of Sarge Wilder (Darnell Williams).
 His casting in the recurring role was announced in October 2012 by Entertainment Weekly.
 In January 2014, Archey finished his stint with The Young and the Restless.

 Mason arrives at Newman Enterprises for his interview and is mistaken by Phyllis Newman (Michelle Stafford) for Matt Merrick, an investor.
 He eventually reveals that he is Sarge's nephew and Jack Abbott (Peter Bergman) hires him as his new assistant.
 Mason begins to secretly give Victor Newman information on the interworkings at Newman.
 Mason meets with Victor where reveals that he has degrees in economics and international business and that he views Jack as a spoiled rich kid that had everything handed to him where as Victor earned everything on his own and Mason wants to learn from Victor.
 Mason agrees to give Victor the information he needs to retake control of Newman Enterprises in return for a better position once Victor is in charge again.